MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyCrossTenantAccessPolicy.md

       - `[Mode <String>]`: crossTenantAccessPolicyTargetConfigurationAccessType
       - `[Rule <String>]`:

-PARTNERS <IMicrosoftGraphCrossTenantAccessPolicyConfigurationPartner1\[]>: Defines partner-specific configurations for external Azure Active Directory organizations.
+PARTNERS <IMicrosoftGraphCrossTenantAccessPolicyConfigurationPartner1[]>: Defines partner-specific configurations for external Azure Active Directory organizations.
+  - `[AutomaticUserConsentSettings <IMicrosoftGraphInboundOutboundPolicyConfiguration>]`: inboundOutboundPolicyConfiguration
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[InboundAllowed <Boolean?>]`: Defines whether external users coming inbound are allowed.
+    - `[OutboundAllowed <Boolean?>]`: Defines whether internal users are allowed to go outbound.
   - `[B2BCollaborationInbound <IMicrosoftGraphCrossTenantAccessPolicyB2BSetting>]`: crossTenantAccessPolicyB2BSetting
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Applications <IMicrosoftGraphCrossTenantAccessPolicyTargetConfiguration>]`: crossTenantAccessPolicyTargetConfiguration